 All ALMA users need to register to the ALMA Science Portal.
 This is a single sign-on gateway to the various tools described below, the Helpdesk, the ALMA Science Archive, and other relevant information.
-Each astronomer who uses ALMA is assigned a single ARC for user support at the time they register.
+Each astronomer who uses ALMA is assigned a single ARC for user support at the time they To submit a proposal, download ALMA software, or gain access to the Helpdesk, you will need to register with the ALMA Science Portal (almascience.eso.org/).

+register.
 ALMA users should have one ALMA account, that they should update in case any of their profile details changes (e.g. e-mail address, affiliation etc).